How to Stop the Spread of Bed Bugs

 The number of bed bug infestations is growing across the United States.
-Once associated with filth and poor hygiene (not true by the way), hoards of bugs are making their home in company buildings, stores and even theaters.
-While there is really no way to fully prevent bedbugs, there are ways to stop their numbers from spreading once they've invaded your home.
-Here are a few ways to treat bed bugs and get those pests out of your house for good!
+Once associated with filth and poor hygiene (not true by the way), hoards of bugs are making their home other people's homes.
+While there are ways to detect and prevent bedbugs, once they're in your house or apartment, it can take a professional to remove them for good.
+However, if you've been invaded there are ways to prevent your bedbug infestation from getting worse and possibly transferring to other people.

 Call a reputable pest control company first.
 You may think you have bed bugs, but there are many other types of pests out there and each type of infestation requires a different treatment.
 In fact, due to the increase in bed bug infestations, many pest companies now have specially trained dogs that can sniff out the little critters.
 Once it's determined you have bed bugs, a specialized treatment can be started.
 There are generally two types of treatment: thermal treatment, in which the house or apartment infected is heated up to over 130 degrees, and pesticide, which may take longer but is still just as effective.